Virmak/ef-core-sqlite-concurrency/README.md

 ## Features

-- **Extension Methods:** Extension methods for EF Core DbContext or DbSet to facilitate the creation of concurrency tokens.
+- **Extension Methods:** Extension methods for EF Core EntityTypeBuilder to facilitate the creation of concurrency tokens.
 - **Migration Generation:** Functionality to generate EF Core migrations that apply schema modifications required for optimistic concurrency support in SQLite.
 - **Easy Integration:** Seamless integration with existing EF Core projects, enabling developers to add optimistic concurrency support with minimal effort.